Seneca-144100/IPC144NBB-ONLY-/Workshops/WS2/readme.md

 ```

 ### Coding the `line` function
-In `shopping.c` file create the line function and code it using the latest topics you learnt as follows:
+In `shopping.c` file create the line function and code it using the latest topics you learned as follows:

 - Create the function complete with its name and body
-- Inside the body of the function write a loop that starts from zero and goes up to the value of the argument `length`. (a loop that repeats `length` times)
+- Inside the body of the function, write a loop that starts from zero and goes up to the value of the argument `length`. (a loop that repeats `length` number of times)
-- In the body of the loop print the character argument `fill` once.
+- In the body of the loop, print the character argument `fill` once.
-- After the body of the loop print a new line.
+- After the body of the loop, print a new line.

 Test the function by compiling (building) the whole project or using the command line as follows: